 Driver’s licenses for undercover law enforcement officers—expiration date, 625.3(2)

-Proposing rule making related to undercover law enforcement driver's licenses and providing an opportunity for public comment
+Rule making related to undercover law enforcement driver's licenses

-The Department of Transportation hereby proposes to amend Chapter 625, "Driver's Licenses for Undercover Law Enforcement Officers," Iowa Administrative Code.
+The Department of Transportation hereby amends Chapter 625, "Driver's Licenses for Undercover Law Enforcement Officers," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code sections 307.12 and 321.189A.
+This rule making is adopted under the authority provided in Iowa Code sections 307.12 and 321.189A.

 State or Federal Law Implemented